dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmSeriesMetadataDelay:

     dcmSeriesMetadataDelay_"
     "Purge Instance Records Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for purging Instance Records from the DB received by this AE.
-Overwrites value specified on Device level.","
+Overwrites value specified on Device level.
+Only effective, if Purge Instance Records on Device Level = true.","
     .. _dcmPurgeInstanceRecordsDelay:

     dcmPurgeInstanceRecordsDelay_"